JulianNymark/www/README.md

 ---

-In efforts to create a "simple" setup for quickly writing something down, and having it presented to the entire world to see! (and have it look _relatively_ nice in terms of styling, without spending too much time on the style & layout).
-I've put togethere this repo!

 ## project pipeline:

 ![`nodemon (filewatcher)` -> `tsc` -> `js (node)` -> `gen static pages` -> `rsync to the clouds!`](README/pipeline.png)